heistp/irtt/README.md

 - Implement web interface for client and server
 - Set DSCP per-packet, at least for IPv6
 - Add NAT hole punching
-- Add a flag to disable per-packet results
 - Use a larger, internal received window on the server to increase up/down loss accuracy
-- Implement median calculation for timer error, send call time and server processing time
 - Allow specifying two out of three of interval, bitrate and packet size
 - Calculate per-packet arrival order during results generation using timestamps
-- Add a way to keep out "internal" info from JSON, like IP and hostname, and a subcommand to strip these out after the JSON is created
 - Make it possible to add custom per-round-trip statistics programmatically
-- Add more info on outliers and possibly a textual histogram
-- Allow Server listen to listen on multiple IPs for a hostname
+- Allow Server to listen on multiple IPs for a hostname
 - Prompt to write JSON file on cancellation
+- Open questions:
   - What do I do for IPDV when there are out of order packets?
-- Does exposing both monotonic and wall clock values open the server to any timing attacks?
+  - Does exposing both monotonic and wall clock values, as well as dual timestamps, open the server to any timing attacks?
+  - Is there any way to make the server concurrent without inducing latency?
   - Should I request a reserved IANA port?

 ## Thanks